7 Common Causes of No Hot Water

-If you’re reading this, there’s a good chance it’s because you just had a breathtakingly cold shower or turned on the faucet to discover that your house doesn't have hot water.
-It’s an annoying scenario, but don’t fret.
-Learning the most frequent reasons your home has no hot water is the first step toward finding a solution.
-Here are some of the most likely reasons why you might be having hot water troubles so you can get back to getting the hot showers you deserve.
+If you’re reading this, it’s probably because you just had a breathtakingly cold shower or turned on the faucet and there wasn’t any hot water.
+It’s an annoying province of affairs, but don’t stress.
+Learning the most frequent causes of no hot water is the first step toward finding an answer.
+Here are some of the most likely reasons why you might be having hot water troubles so you can get back to experiencing the hot showers you deserve.

 1. Gas Leak

 Do you have a gas water heater?
-It may not be making hot water because of a gas line leak.
+It could very well not be making hot water because of a gas line leak.
 If you sense a questionable rotten egg smell, assume you have a leak and follow these steps:

-- Close off the gas valves at your house.
+- Shut off the gas valves at your house.

 - Don’t switch any electrical appliances on or off.